 Get detailed information about retirement and pensions in Portugal here.

-tax system portugal for expatsCapital Gains Tax in Portugal applies to the profit made from the sale of any capital asset, including real estate, stocks, and bonds.
-The tax rate for capital gains in Portugal is 28 percent which applies to both residents and non-residents, and 25 percent for companies.
+Capital Gains Tax in Portugal applies to the profit made from selling any capital asset, including real estate, stocks, and bonds.
+The tax rate for capital gains in Portugal is 28 percent.
+This flat rate applies to both residents and non-residents and 25 percent for companies.

-Property tax in Portugal (IMI)
+Property taxes in Portugal (IMI)

-In Portugal, if you’re a property owner, you must pay a property tax Imposto Municipal Sobre Imóveis (IMI).
-Rates are set according to each municipality and area where you have your house.
+tax system portugal for expatsIn Portugal, property owners must pay a property tax, Imposto Municipal Sobre Imóveis (IMI).
+Rates on property taxes are set according to each municipality and area where the house is located.

 Homeowners in urban areas with properties worth less than €125,000 can benefit from a three-year exemption on IMI as long as they live in the property themselves.
 You can get a further deduction of around €20 for each dependant, and exemptions also exist for people with low incomes or those with energy-efficient homes.